computationalprivacy/mosaic_memory/slimpajama/README.md

 --num-proc 80
 ```

-It will take a while - first huggingface will cache the dataset for faster random access,
+It will take a while (~20 hours on our hardware) - first huggingface will cache the dataset for faster random access,
 and then launching the tokenization.

 It should create 20 tokenized subsets in the `/working/dir/tokenized` dir: e.g. `slimpajama_0_of_20.train` (and slimpajama_0_of_20.train.size) with document sizes.